Medtronic

 Acquisition in 2011

-PEAK Surgical is a medical device company based in Palo Alto, California, focused on developing surgical tools that combine the precision of a scalpel with the bleeding control typical of traditional electrosurgery.
-The company's flagship product, the PEAK Surgery System, includes a range of disposable cutting devices designed to minimize collateral damage during surgical procedures.
-This innovative system is approved for use in various surgical fields, including general, plastic and reconstructive, ENT, gynecologic, orthopedic, arthroscopic, spinal, and neurological surgeries in the United States, as well as general surgery in the European Union.
-PEAK Surgical aims to fill a critical gap in the surgical market by providing enhanced tools for physicians.
+PEAK Surgical is a medical device company based in Palo Alto, California, focused on developing surgical tools that enhance precision and control during surgical procedures.
+The company's flagship product, the PEAK Surgery System, includes a range of disposable cutting devices designed to provide the accuracy of a scalpel combined with the bleeding control typical of traditional electrosurgery, while minimizing collateral damage to surrounding tissues.
+This innovative technology addresses a significant need in the surgical market, making it suitable for various applications, including general, plastic, reconstructive, ENT, gynecologic, orthopedic, arthroscopic, spinal, and neurological surgeries in the United States, as well as general surgery in the European Union.

 Salient Surgical Technologies